-Each Senior Thesis course requires a semester-long research project culminating in a major term paper (plus demos or prototypes).
+Each Senior Thesis course requires a semester-long research project culminating in a major term paper (in addition to demos or prototypes).

 This course carries the Independent Inquiry Flag.
 Independent Inquiry courses are designed to engage you in the process of inquiry over the course of a semester, providing you with the opportunity for independent investigation of a question, problem or other research issue related to your major.
 You should therefore expect a substantial portion of your grade to come from the independent investigation and presentation of your own work.
 For additional information about the IIF, please see the Independent Inquiry Flag Objectives.

 As you complete your AET degree, you may have developed a specific career interest that you wish to understand in much greater depth.
 You will select a topic from any area pertinent to the AET degree program that is sufficiently complex to warrant an in-depth, semester-long analysis.
 As indicated above, this work is largely independent and self-directed.

 You must first develop a proposal and then find a willing supervisor.
 The topic and the supervisor’s approval must be submitted to the Chair of the Department for final approval.

 The outcome of the thesis will be a term paper (approximately 50 pages, including imagery and a bibliography).
 The thesis may be supported by examples or prototypes demonstrating the research findings.

 - Best practices for 3D audio in immersive systems

 - Evaluation of current camera-based motion tracking systems